-The Norwegian government's ambitions to reduce climate gas emissions by 55% by 2030 can only be achieved through the massive electrification of sectors that today use fossil fuels.
-The offshore oil and gas sector is one of the sectors responsible for a major portion of Norway's national climate gas emissions.
+The Norwegian government's ambitions to reduce An interdisciplinary approach is necessary to solve the climate gas emissions by 55% by 2030 can only be various challenges of such a concept.
+Particularly chalachieved through the massive electrification of seclenging is the variability of wind power calculations in tors that today use fossil fuels.
+The offshore oil and different time scales and forecasting how the wind gas sector is one of the sectors responsible for a mapower should be utilised, combined with onshore jor portion of Norway's national climate gas emissions. power and power from gas turbines, in an optimal way.
+The power needed for gas processing, compres-In general, climate gas emissions can be reduced by sion and transport, as well as for pressure support in producing hydrogen with carbon capture and storreservoirs, needs to be carefully taken into account.